What costs can you claim on tax when you’re working from home?

 Are you currently reading this on your self-appointed lunch break as you work from home?
-Over the past year many lounge rooms have become home offices.
-While this is a great privilege – a huge portion of the population weren't able to continue their jobs from home during the COVID lockdowns – it has presented some challenges.
+Over the past two years many lounge rooms have become home offices.
+While this is a great privilege – a huge portion of the population weren't able to continue their jobs from home during the Covid lockdowns – it has presented some challenges.

 Since you’re set up on your computer at home, possibly using your personal phone and other devices, and running it all from your home internet and energy grid, you could be racking up some considerable costs.

 So, whether this is your first working-from-home-rodeo or a repeat journey to your official home office, you should always consider how it affects your tax.

 What can you claim on tax when WFH?

 There’s a surprising amount that is claimable when working from home.
 It includes:

 - Utility bills (heating, cooling and lighting) depending on what kind of space you use to work at home and how it’s otherwise used